Piyushh10/Codesgram/README.md

 - Toast notifications for message status

 ### 👤 User Profiles
-- Each user has a profile with avatar, email, and LeetCode stats
+- Each user has a profile with avatar, email, and LeetCode stats, social links, location information
 - Profiles are stored in Firebase and updated on sign-in

 ### 📊 LeetCode Stats & Progress